mattmlz/bigflo-oli-player-project/readme.md

 **Next features:**
  - Fix bug with HD in Safari (click on HD but video don't save the current time of video and restart)
- - Controls position with esc touch on keyboard
+ - Controls exitFullscreen with esc touch on keyboard

-**Contributors :**
- - # bigflo-oli-player-project